Our History

 In the early 1990s, when Sue Byrnes’s daughter, Andrea, was diagnosed with lymphangioleiomyomatosis, better known as LAM, she immediately turned to medical literature for information and answers.
 Unfortunately, she found practically nothing – no scientific studies, no resources, no support group, and basically no hope.
 That day, Sue began her new life mission: to save her daughter’s life.

-With the help of her husband Fran Byrnes, Sue established The LAM Foundation in 1995, with Francis McCormack, MD, University of Cincinnati pulmonologist, as its Founding Scientific Director.
+With the help of her husband Fran Byrnes, Sue established The LAM Foundation in 1995, with Francis McCormack, MD, University of Cincinnati pulmonologist, as its Founding Scientific Director serving until 2021.

 Since then, The LAM Foundation has become the global leader in the quest to find effective treatments, and ultimately a cure, for LAM.
 Sue focused initially on locating and educating women with LAM.
 The Foundation brought researchers and patients together at annual conferences to share information and develop a research agenda for the disease, beginning with basic science studies to determine the molecular basis of the disease.
 Foundation members successfully lobbied Congress and the National Heart, Lung, and Blood Institute (NHLBI) to develop a National Institutes of Health (NIH) intramural program for LAM and a National LAM registry, including a tissue bank.
 Following studies funded by The LAM Foundation and the NHLBI that established the natural history and identified a drug target, the network of researchers and patients prepared to conduct clinical trials.